mekaron/articles/Translation in a continuous development environment.md

-# Structure
+# Translation in a Continuous Delivery Environment

+## Goal
+This article aims to give insight on the impact on localization and translation processes when software is deployed continuously and addresses the paradigm shift that is required to prevent translation from becoming a bottleneck to rapidly delivering software.

+## 4 things you've always wanted to know
 * What is Continuous Delivery?
 * How does this impact translation?
 * What needs to change?
 * What can we learn from Continuous Delivery?

-# Translation in a Continuous Delivery Environment

-## Goal
-This article aims to give insight on the impact on localization and translation processes when software is deployed continuously and addresses the paradigm shift that is required to prevent translation from becoming a bottleneck to rapidly delivering software.

 ## What is Continuous Delivery?